 Foam crib mattresses are made of the polyurethane core, which is surrounded by the fabric or vinyl cover.
-Their structure is less complex from innerspring mattresses but equally efficient.
+Their structure is less complex than innerspring mattresses but equally efficient.
 A quality foam mattress is firm and offers proper support to your baby!

-High-quality baby crib mattresses, such as Babyletto Pure core baby crib mattress, have a denser foam, resulting in a slightly higher weight.
+High-quality baby crib mattresses, such as the Babyletto Pure core baby crib mattress, have a denser foam, resulting in a slightly higher weight.
 The law does not specify that the density of the foam must be stated on the label, so of course, it is often not.
 But you can conclude which foam is denser, by comparing the weight of different foam mattresses.
 Heavier foam crib mattresses have denser foam, resulting in better quality.

 The mattress’s fire barrier must be safe, non-toxic, and free of chemical flame retardants.

-The core of the foam mattress is surrounded by a cover, which can be vinyl, fabric, or the combination of both materials.
+The core of the foam mattress is surrounded by a cover, which can be vinyl, fabric, or a combination of both materials.
 The combined cover has vinyl on the inside and softer fabric on the surface.

 Whichever you choose, check up its qualities first.
 Is the cover waterproof or water-resistant, does it have a plastic feel and leave noises, and if it is breathable.